waprin/waprin.github.io/_posts/2022-01-12-real-problems-web3-solves-pt2.md

 1. Clearly describe what non-Web3 solutions already exist and in what ways they’re deficient
 1. Clearly describe how Web3 and blockchain solutions address the problem in better ways than existing options

 This blog post series is semi-technical and some background in software engineering is helpful but not required.
-If you want an amazing, interactive walkthrough of the elliptic curve mathematics form the foundation of blockchain, I'd highly recommend  Andrej Karpathy's post titled [A from-scratch tour of Bitcoin in Python](http://karpathy.github.io/2021/06/21/blockchain/).
+If you want an amazing, interactive walkthrough of the elliptic curve mathematics that form the foundation of blockchain, I'd highly recommend  Andrej Karpathy's post titled [A from-scratch tour of Bitcoin in Python](http://karpathy.github.io/2021/06/21/blockchain/).
 Andrej is a leading deep learning researcher and the Director of Artifical Intelligence at Tesla.
 For now, let's just read the first line:

 > I find blockchain fascinating because it extends open source software development to open source + state.
 This seems to be a genuine/exciting innovation in computing paradigms; We don’t just get to share code, we get to share a running computer, and anyone anywhere can use it in an open and permissionless manner.
 The seeds of this revolution arguably began with Bitcoin...

-There's a lot of insight in that introduction and it serves as the foundatin for everything else in this post.
+There's a lot of insight in that introduction and it serves as the foundation for everything else in this post.

 It's impossible to understand any revolution without understanding the historical context in which it took place.
 In the case of the blockchain revolution, it has stood on the shoulders of a giant revolution that took place before it and to which it's deeply indebted.
 This preceding revolution is notable in part because it's leader started it entirely by accident.
 The leader's name was Linus Torvalds, and his revolution was named Linux.